cb-technologists/blog/content/about.md

 draft: false
 ---

-Technologists are passionate about technology, continuously learning and teaching through thought leadership, providing technical direction with integrity to the Product team and driving complex technical solutions for customers.
+Technologists are passionate about technology, continuously learning and teaching through thought leadership, providing technical direction with integrity for Product development and driving the best technical solutions for customers.